maohy0/maohy0.github.io/_pages/cv.md

   * Based on: LabVIEW, myDAQ

 * **Oct 2023 - Jul 2024: T225 Laboratory, Harbin Institute of Technology, Weihai**
-  * Exploring usage of Micro Control Unit (MCU) such as STM32F103, programmed and configured on Keil and STM32CubeMX
+  * Explored usage of Micro Control Unit (MCU) such as STM32F103, programmed and configured on Keil and STM32CubeMX
   * PCB design on Electronics Design Automation (EDA)
   * Tools Used: C, Keil, STM32CubeMX, EasyEDA